 In recent years, a key differentiator among the competing smart phone manufacturers has been their cameras.
 A quick look at the marketing for the Apple iphone, Samsung Galaxy, LG, Nokia, and HTC smart phones demonstrates how important outstanding camera performance has become to phone vendors.
 Consumers expect high quality high resolution cameras for both the front and rear facing sensors.
 As a result, camera module suppliers are constantly trying to improve maximum achievable resolution, sensitivity, color reproduction, illumination, hand shake correction, and auto focusing.

 One industry with a strong interest in this trend is suppliers who add custom optics on top of a cell phone for specific applications.
-These applications include consumer photography (Photojojo), medical devices like otoscopes (CellScope) and inspect eye health (SmartVision) These add-on providers need to keep a sharp eye on changes in camera optics and mechanics as they could have a big impact on their own product road maps.
+These applications include consumer photography (Photojojo), medical devices like otoscopes (CellScope) and eye health inspection devices (SmartVision) These add-on providers need to keep a sharp eye on changes in camera optics and mechanics as they could have a big impact on their own product road maps.

-So a recent Apple patent that suggests several ideas to reduce camera size caught our eye.
+A recent Apple patent that suggests several ideas to reduce camera size caught our eye.

 Solutions offered by Apple